- NAME: Ben Gazzara

 On attending Stuyvesant High: "The other kids in the class!
 My God, what came out of their mouths!
 They were Einsteins.
 I'm sure one or two of them have won the Nobel Prize.''

-Actor.
-Born Biagio Anthony Gazzara on August 28, 1930, in New York City's Lower East Side.
+Actor Biagio Anthony Gazzara was born on August 28, 1930, in New York City's Lower East Side.
 Gazzara's parents, Angela and Antonio Gazzara, were both Sicilian immigrants, and his father worked as a bricklayer and carpenter.
 Gazzara grew up very poor.
-"I wouldn't call it poverty,'' he says, "but it was a constant struggle.
+"I wouldn't call it poverty,'' he said, "but it was a constant struggle.
 There was no steam heat & Once in a while my mother would say she wasn't hungry, because there wasn't enough food for everybody."
 Despite these hardships, Gazzara looks back fondly on his childhood.
-"I remember my childhood with great warmth," he says, "because our block was a real community.
+"I remember my childhood with great warmth," he said, "because our block was a real community.
 It was like a small town, half Irish and half Italian.
 There was animosity between the two groups, but there was also respect."

 The Gazzaras lived in a tenement flat across the street from the Madison Square Boys' Club, where a man named Howard Sinclair ran a youth drama program.
 One day, when Gazzara was 12 years old, he went to see a friend perform in one of the club's plays.
 Gazzara recalls, "I listened to all the applause he got and I was jealous, so I told him to get me an audition.
 I had a deep voice even then, and Howard Sinclair gave me a role as a 72-year-old, bearded Arab in a play by Lord Dunsany.
 And that did it for me.
 The smells of the theater.
 The glue.
 The pancake makeup.
 And I got applause.
 So I knew I had to be an actor.
 I was in play after play.
 He gave me leading roles.
 I sat at his feet as he read Shakespeare.
 He became like a second father.''